Seed Grant Program

 Program Purpose

-The RCHSS Seed Grant Program supports grant proposal development, pilot research, and other activities that advance faculty research projects to the point where they can attract extramural funding.
-Recipients of seed grant support commit to developing their project for major grant or foundation submission within (6 months) of seed funding’s conclusion.
+The Radow College Seed Grant Program supports grant proposal development, pilot research, and other activities that advance faculty research projects to the point where they can attract extramural funding.
+Recipients of seed grant support commit to developing their project for major grant or foundation submission within six (6) months of seed funding’s conclusion.

 The program invites proposals on a range of topics.
 However, in line with this year’s emphasis on mental health awareness, research proposals that engage the topic are eligible for additional funding beyond the above noted funding caps.
 Proposals that seek the additional level of funding must make a clear and compelling case for how the project addresses mental health/mental health awareness and the value-added of the increased funding requested.

-The RCHSS seed program is not a small grant program.
+The Radow College seed program is not a small grant program.
 Funding will not be awarded to proposals that do not describe plans to secure extramural funding.

 Eligibility

-• Applicants must be tenured or tenure-track faculty members in RCHSS, with preference given to assistant and associate professors.
+• Applicants must be tenured or tenure-track faculty members in Radow College

 • Applications may be individual or collaborative projects.
-Applicants are encouraged to collaborate with faculty from outside RCHSS, but only RCHSS faculty can receive funding.
+Applicants are encouraged to collaborate with faculty from outside Radow College, but only Radow College faculty can receive funding.

-• Faculty may receive RCHSS Seed Grant funding at the same time as other internal funding, but may not use it for the same stage of the project.
+• Faculty may receive Radow College Seed Grant funding at the same time as other internal funding, but may not use it for the same stage of the project.
 This distinction must be addressed and acknowledged in the application narrative.

-• There is a limit of one (1) award per fiscal year.
+• There is a limit of one (1) award per faculty member per fiscal year.

 Allowable Expenses & Limitations

-• Funds may be used for equipment, materials, and technology purchases essential to the project.
-See end of document for more details.
+• Funds can be used for equipment, materials, and technology purchases essential to the project.

-• Funds may be used to hire a GRA to support research efforts.
+• Funds can be used to hire a Graduate Assistant to support research efforts.

-• Funds may not be used to attend conferences or other destinations not directly related to project research.
+• Funds can be used for travel to undertake project-related research, including flights, mileage, lodging, per diems, or other eligible costs.
+However, Funds cannot be used to attend conferences or other destinations not directly related to project research.
+All USG/KSU Travel rules apply (https://fiscalservices.kennesaw.edu/travel/faqs.php).

-• Funds may be used for June compensation, but for no more than one (1) member of a research team.
-The award will be inclusive of fringes (23%) and is subject to 33 1/3% summer compensation limit.
+• Funds can be used for June compensation, but for no more than one (1) member of a research team.
+The award will be inclusive of fringes (23%) and overall support is subject to 33 1/3% summer compensation limit.
 [Note: Budgets that include only summer compensation will not be as competitive as those that engage students or include research equipment and supplies.]

-• Funds may not be used for faculty salaries or to secure course reassignments during fall or spring semesters.
+• Funds cannot be used for faculty salaries or to secure course reassignments during fall or spring semesters.

 Application Procedure